 I will start with one place I lived in the Avenue’s district of Salt Lake.
 I lived in an apartment in the house pictured to the right.
 My apartment was in the back of the house.
 Thinking I was 20 or 21 when I lived there, so it was in 1970 or 1971.
-Consequently, that was sometime in the ’70s.
+That was sometime in the ’70s.
 Starting my journey Sometime In The ’70s

 I bought my first car while I lived in this apartment, and I was working for a graphics company called John Evans Co.
 I think the company is still in business today.
-The picture to the left is not the car I owned, but my car looked just like it.
+The picture to the right is not the car I owned, but my car looked just like it.

 Living at 402 Penny Avenue

 If I remember correctly, I moved from “G” street to 402 Penney Avenue in South Salt Lake.
 I moved in with a friend named Kelly Durante.
 We didn’t stay roommates for very long, less than a year.
 It was from this house that my electronic possessions were stolen.
 I still worked for the John Evans Company.

 During my time at this house, I had to sell my VW; I needed some cash.
 After I sold my car, I would walk to work.
 John Evans Co. was on 3300 South just down the street from Granite High School.
 The house in the picture is as it looks today, it wasn’t nearly as beautiful when I lived there.
 There were great old trees in front of the house, and the outside was an old rundown clapboard.

 2199 South 300 East – Sometime In The ’70s

 From Penny Avenue, I moved into this grand old house at 2199 South 300 East.
 They painted the building a darker green in those days.
 My apartment was on the ground floor on the left side of the house.
 I remember that I paid $99.00 a month for rent, and that included all utilities.